Verifying accessories in iOS and iPadOS

 The Made for iPhone, iPad, and iPod touch (MFi) licensing program provides vetted accessory manufacturers access to the iPod Accessories Protocol (iAP) and the necessary supporting hardware components.

-Accessories can request access to different transport methods and functionality—for example, access to digital audio streams over the Lightning cable, or location information provided over Bluetooth.
-An authentication IC ensures that only approved accessories are granted full access to the device.
+Accessories can request access to different transport methods and functionality—for example, access to digital audio streams over the Lightning or USB-C cable, or location information provided over Bluetooth.
+An authentication IC is designed to ensure that only approved accessories are granted full access to the device.
 If an accessory doesn’t support authentication, its access is limited to analog audio and a small subset of serial (UART) audio playback controls.

 AirPlay also uses the authentication IC to verify that receivers have been approved by Apple.
 AirPlay audio and CarPlay video streams use the MFi-SAP (Secure Association Protocol), which encrypts communication between the accessory and device using AES128 in counter (CTR) mode.
 Ephemeral keys are exchanged using ECDH key exchange (Curve25519) and signed using the authentication IC’s 1024-bit RSA key as part of the Station-to-Station (STS) protocol.